umbraco/UmbracoDocs/10/umbraco-deploy/deployment-workflow/import-export.md

 [insert pic - of menu]

 If the zip file size isn't so large as to not be accepted, you can upload the file via the browser.
-Or if not, you can use FTP or some other method to place the file into a known location on your web server.
+Or if not, you can use File Transfer Protocol (FTP) or some other method to place the file into a known location on your web server.
 It can be picked up there for processing.

 [insert pic - of dialog to upload file or indicate location]